efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 **Kwrowe** says:

-- {Mask Change} and {Masked Hero Anki}, for the reasons listed above.
+- {Mask Change} and {Masked HERO Anki}, for the reasons listed above.

 **SelectMaple** says: